Minimum Wage in Australia: What You Need to Know Before Moving Here

 Tailor your pitch based on skills and experiences that set you apart.
 Emphasise the value you bring that justifies a higher wage.
 Customising your request shows employers you’re informed and serious about your career.

-Always be prepared to discuss the benefits beyond wage.
+Always be prepared to discuss the benefits beyond wages.
 Sometimes, non-monetary perks can tip the balance.
 Prioritise your needs and seek a package that aligns with your career goals and lifestyle.

 Ensuring fair work and pay is foundational to a just society.
 It supports economic stability and social well-being.
 By adhering to wage regulations, we uphold dignity in employment.